-- 4.13 As well as planning policy and locally identified issues, Wigmore Group needs to take account of a number of environmental issues and constraints. - 4.14 In addition to the six Sites of Special Scientific Interest (SSSIs) listed in paragraph 3.39 above, there are other areas of environmental importance in the Wigmore Group area. - 4.15 A Local Wildlife Reserve (Parky Meadow a wet meadow, formerly burgage land), managed by Herefordshire Nature Trust, is located in Wigmore Vale just to the north of Wigmore village. - 4.16 Herefordshire Council has entered into a number of management agreements under Section 39 of the Wildlife and Countryside Act 1981 with owners of key nature conservation sites.
-These provide an effective way of sustaining and enhancing the wildlife value of these sites. - 4.17 Regionally Important Geological Sites (RIGS) are continuing to be identified by the Herefordshire and Worcestershire Earth Heritage Trust.
+- 4.13 As well as planning policy and locally identified issues, Wigmore Group needs to take account of a number of environmental issues and constraints. - 4.14 In addition to the six Sites of Special Scientific Interest (SSSIs) listed in paragraph 3.38 above, there are other areas of environmental importance in the Wigmore Group area. - 4.15 A Local Wildlife Reserve (Parky Meadow a wet meadow, formerly burgage land), managed by Herefordshire Nature Trust, is located in Wigmore Vale just to the north of Wigmore village. - 4.16 Herefordshire Council has entered into a number of management agreements under Section 39 of the Wildlife and Countryside Act 1981 with owners of key nature conservation sites.
+These provide an effective way of sustaining and enhancing the wildlife value of these sites.

+4.17 Regionally Important Geological Sites (RIGS) are continuing to be identified by the Herefordshire and Worcestershire Earth Heritage Trust.
 These geological and geomorphological sites are considered worthy of protection for their educational, scientific, historical and aesthetic importance.
-They are a unique natural heritage, providing a record of past biodiversity, climatic conditions and environmental processes.
-There is a RIGS located to the west of Wigmore village within the site of the Scheduled Ancient Monument. - 4.18 The various designations of these sites mean the Neighbourhood Plan must take account of them by ensuring that a Strategic Environmental Assessment is produced, to ensure that the Plan will not have any adverse impacts on these sites.
-This is undertaken by Herefordshire Council in consultation with the relevant bodies.
+They are a unique natural heritage, providing a record of past biodiversity, climatic conditions and environmental

+- processes.
+There is a RIGS located to the west of Wigmore village within the site of the Scheduled Ancient Monument. - 4.18 The Group of Parishes also contains part of Mortimer Forest, an important community asset.
+The forest is ecologically important ancient woodland which supports a range of rare and endangered species, including a unique population of long-haired fallow deer, wood white butterflies, great crested newts, hazel dormice, several nationally Red-listed species of birds and many species of bats. - 4.19 The various designations of these sites mean the Neighbourhood Plan must take account of them by ensuring that a Strategic Environmental Assessment is produced, to ensure that the Plan will not have any adverse impacts on these sites.
+This is undertaken by Herefordshire Council in consultation with the relevant bodies. - 4.20 The locations of a number of these wildlife designations are shown in the Wigmore Group Policies Map (Appendix C).

-5. Aims and Objectives of the Wigmore Group Neighbourhood Plan
+5. Aims, Vision and Objectives of the Wigmore Group Neighbourhood Plan